 BS, Millsaps College; PhD, University of Southern Mississippi

 Dr. Will Selman came to the Millsaps Biology department in 2016 after six years of working as a Research Biologist at Rockefeller Wildlife Refuge in southwestern Louisiana.
-In this capacity, he contributed to response/recovery efforts associated with the Deepwater Horizon Oil spill; served as a team member to reintroduce Whooping Cranes back to their historic range in Louisiana; worked with private, academic, and governmental agencies to solve complex conservation issues; and researched numerous wildlife species.
+In this capacity, he worked with private, academic, and governmental agencies to solve complex conservation issues and researched numerous wildlife species.
 His research focuses on (1) understanding vertebrate life history and ecology and (2) using this information to guide conservation and management decisions on population, species, or community levels.
 He uses ecological and natural history data to answer hypotheses related to disturbance ecology, thermal ecology, population connectivity, reintroduction ecology, and impacts of natural or anthropogenic stressors on reptile, amphibian, or avian populations.
-He hopes to develop local research projects in the Jackson area as well as projects at Kaxil Kiuic, the Millsaps Biocultural Preserve in Yucatan, Mexico.
+He hopes to develop local research projects in the Jackson area, as well as projects at Kaxil Kiuic, the Millsaps Biocultural Preserve in Yucatán, Mexico.

 His teaching interests closely mirror his research interests, so that one complements the other.
-As a field biologist, he values experiential learning and believes it is essential to understand ecological concepts or organisms.
-When students use the five senses to experience their environment, this solidifies the topics discussed in lecture.
-Such classroom experiences could come through taking field trips, identifying specimens, class field projects, and learning field techniques.
-He currently teaches Zoology and Wetland Ecology in the Biology Department, and he hopes to teach other field or wildlife-related classes in the future.
+As a field biologist, he values experiential learning and believes hands-on experiences are essential to understand ecological concepts and organisms.
+Such classroom experiences could come through taking field trips, identifying specimens, participating in class field projects, and learning field techniques.
+He currently teaches Zoology, Wetland Ecology, and Herpetology, and he hopes to teach other field or wildlife-related classes in the future.

-He is an Associate Editor of the international journal Herpetological Conservation and Biology, a member of the IUCN Tortoise and Freshwater Turtle Specialist group, and an advisor for the American Turtle Observatory, a non-profit organization devoted to identifying and conserving North America’s most important landscapes for freshwater turtles.
+He is a section editor for the international journal Herpetological Conservation and Biology, a member of the IUCN Tortoise and Freshwater Turtle Specialist group, and an advisor for the American Turtle Observatory, a nonprofit organization devoted to identifying and conserving North America’s most important landscapes for freshwater turtles.